flyinggrizzly/Childhood-in-the-Sunlight/content/actions/_index.md

 might also do some research by peering through the baddies' windows, though **sneak** might be better.

-### Convince
+### Talk

-When you **convince** someone, you use reason, logic, or maybe appeal to their weaknesses or prejudices.
+When you **talk** to someone, you use reason, logic, or maybe appeal to their weaknesses or prejudices.
 You might get your parents to let you stay over at a friend's house for late-night planning, or get your friends to realize that your plan is *awesome*, or Mrs. Greenblatt that your gang *needs* to cut across her fields because it's really important.
-You might also convince someone to help you make your dreams real, though **share** might be better.
+You might also talk to convince someone to help you make your dreams real, though **share** might be better.

 ### Reasoned